pyc-team/pytorch_concepts/doc/guides/using_low_level.rst

 Intervene using the ``intervention`` context manager which replaces the encoder layer temporarily.
 The context manager takes two main arguments: **strategies** and **policies**.

-- Intervention strategies define how the layer behaves during the intervention, e.g., setting concept logits to ground truth values.
+- Intervention strategies define how the layer behaves during the intervention, e.g., setting concept endogenous to ground truth values.
 - Intervention policies define the priority/order of concepts to intervene on.

 .. code-block:: python